terraseraph/software-frameworks/assignment1/README.md

 # 3813ICT Chat Assignment

+### Note

+This assignment also includes the mongoDB and socket.io implementation.
+To adhere to marking, some information is also saved to localstorage.

 ## Git

 The repository used contains all of the software frameworks lab exercises as well as the assignment.